hmdmsd/theassistant/README.md

 # Angular Single Page Application - Technical Test

 This repository contains code for a single-page web application developed using Angular.
 The application is created as part of a technical test to reproduce a design provided in Figma using data stored in a JSON format.

 ## Instructions

-To run this application locally or deploy it on GitHub Pages, follow these steps:
+To run this application locally, follow these steps:

 1. Clone this repository to your local machine using Git: `git clone https://github.com/hmdmsd/theassistant.git`
 2. Navigate to the project directory: `cd theassistant`